-- Roger Harley (Chairman) Independent
+- Roger Harley (Chairman) Independent Non-Executive;

-Non-Executive

-- Ian Knight Independent Non-Executive
+- Ian Knight Independent Non-Executive;

-- Sam Riggall Non-Executive
+- Sam Riggall Executive Director and CEO

-The Board policy is that the Nomination and Remuneration Committee will comprise of at least three Non- Executive Directors the majority of which are independent.
-The Nomination and Remuneration Committee comprises of three Non-Executive Directors.
+The Board policy is that the Nomination and Remuneration Committee will comprise a majority of independent Non-Executive Directors.
+The Nomination and Remuneration Committee comprises of two Non-Executive Directors.
 The Company complies with the recommendation in that the majority of the members of the Committee are independent Non-Executive Directors.
 The Chair of the Nomination and Remuneration Committee is not the Chairman of the Board.